One of the many (wrong) areas in which India stands first among all the countries in the world is cruelty towards stray dogs.

-It is quite obvious that when we go abroad say America, there are hardly any stray dogs roaming around on the streets.
-But in a stark contrast, Indian streets are home to roughly around 30 million stray dogs (source: Washington Post).
+It is quite obvious that when we go abroad say in America, there are hardly any stray dogs roaming around on the streets.
+But in stark contrast, Indian streets are home to roughly around 30 million stray dogs.

-Even after continuous efforts to curb stray population it only seems to follow the upward trend.
+Even after continuous efforts to curb stray populations it only seems to follow the upward trend.

 This is simply because Indian streets are apt breeding grounds for stray dogs.
 Open garbage bins and dumping of garbage directly on the streets is the reason why so many strays manage to survive despite not being served regular meals.